 Back To School Safety: 3 Quick Ways to Help Protect Your Child’s Privacy

 It’s that time of year again!
-Picture it: the smell of brand new school supplies, first-day outfits that slap (that’s kid-speak for “cool”), and freshly packed (and mostly healthy) lunches.
+Picture it: the smell of brand new school supplies, first-day outfits that have rizz (that’s kid-speak for “cool”), and freshly packed (and mostly healthy) lunches.
 But before you get caught up in the excitement — and stress! — of the new school year, we’ve got some back to school safety tips to help you protect your child’s privacy, both online and in real life.

 You’ve seen them on Facebook and Instagram — the bright, smiling faces of kids holding up a chalkboard or sign before hopping on the bus.
 It usually lists out the date, the grade, the teacher’s name, and maybe even hobbies and future career interests.
 While we definitely love the idea, this form of sharenting presents a potential danger to kids.